Flamur112/Stable-Diffusion-With-React/README.md

 This repository offers a user-friendly web interface for generating images using the powerful Stable Diffusion model.

-Built with React, the application provides an intuitive experience, allowing users to:
+Built with Astro, the application provides an intuitive experience, allowing users to:

 - Input prompts
 - Experiment with various parameters